 How can I determine the number of Compute Units needed for my workload?

-If you are looking to migrate an existing MySQL server running on-premise or on a virtual machine, you can determine the number of Compute Units by estimating how many cores of processing throughput your workload needs.
+If you are looking to migrate an existing MySQL server running on-premises or on a virtual machine, you can determine the number of Compute Units by estimating how many cores of processing throughput your workload needs.

-If your existing on-premise or virtual machine server is currently utilizing 4 cores (without counting CPU hyperthread), start by configuring 400 Compute Units for your Azure Database for MySQL server.
+If your existing on-premises or virtual machine server is currently utilizing 4 cores (without counting CPU hyperthread), start by configuring 400 Compute Units for your Azure Database for MySQL server.
 Compute Units can be dynamically scaled up or down depending on your workload needs with virtually no application downtime.

 Monitor the Metrics graph in the Azure portal or write Azure CLI commands -to measure compute units.
 Relevant metrics to monitor are the Compute Unit percentage and Compute Unit limit.

 If you find storage IOPS are not fully utilized to the maximum, consider monitoring the compute units utilization as well.
 Raising the Compute Units may allow for higher IO throughput by lessening the performance bottleneck due to limited CPU or memory.

 What happens when I hit my maximum Compute Units?

 Performance levels are calibrated and governed to provide resources to run your database workload up to the max limits for the selected pricing tier and performance level.

 If your workload reaches the maximum limits in either the Compute Units or provisioned IOPS limits, you can continue to utilize the resources at the maximum allowed level, but your queries are likely to see increased latencies.
 These limits do not result in any errors, but rather a slowdown in the workload, unless the slowdown becomes so severe that queries time out.

 If your workload reaches the maximum limits on number of connections, explicit errors are raised.
 For more information on resources limits, see Limitations in Azure Database for MySQL.

 For more information on pricing tiers, see Azure Database for MySQL pricing tiers.